General tips for shooting at home

 The key factors are that you will need soft/even lighting, that you use a standard or long lens and that the camera is perpendicular to your work.

-• Lens: Anything wider than a standard lens will distort your work by warp the edges.
-Make sure you use a lens no wider than 35mm, 50mm or above would be ideal.
-For Camera phones it’s a bit tricker, trust your eyes.
+• Lens: Anything wider than a standard lens will distort your work by warping the edges.
+Make sure you use a lens no wider than 35mm.
+50mm or above would be ideal.
+For Camera phones it is more tricky; trust your eyes.

 • Perpendicular: if you are not looking directly at your work the perspective will be off.
 Make sure the camera is directly above your work and as close to being central as possible.

 • Setup: The simplest setup is to lay your work on the floor and hold the camera above and centrally.
 If you work is large (A1 above) it may not be possible to be far enough away from your work without using a wide angle lens (35mm or below).
 In this scenario it may be better to mount/tape your work to a wall, this will allow you to keep your camera perpendicular whilst allowing you to stand further back and lessening the chances of distortion.